WebOrigami/docs/src/content/framework/intro1.md

 <span class="tutorialStep"></span> View the served site, which at this point will just show a listing of the project files.

-## Option 2: Your local coding environment
+## Option 3: Your local coding environment

-With this option, you can use whatever code editor you prefer.
+Select this option if you're a programmer and prefer to use your own code editor.

 <span class="tutorialStep"></span> Clone the [GraphOrigami/framework-intro](https://github.com/GraphOrigami/framework-intro) repository to your own machine.